der-bingle/scripture-references/site/src/access/index.md

 ### But you can use it like an API
 Fetch Bible comes with [a client](/access/client/) that allows accessing the CDN in an API-like way for a better developer experience.
 Or you can embed or extend the [official web app](/access/app/), or [manually access](/access/manual/) whatever you need.
 Feel free to cache responses for as long as you like too, and allow your users to access translations fully offline.

+## Available formats

+### Raw paragraph-based formats

+These formats provide raw access to translations with all of the metadata and extra-biblical content intact.
+You should only use these if you are familiar with them and know how to display them without confusing biblical text with metadata.
+They are paragraph-based, meaning paragraphs form the main structure of the documents, and verse markers occur within paragraphs.
+There is no guarantee all verses will be present, or that the text is broken up by the most common versification standard.

+ * __USFM__ -- The most common format used to create translations, with a syntax similar to TeX where backslash'd tags are used to markup the text
+ * __USX__ -- An XML format designed to support all the features of USFM, so it can be parsed with modern tooling

+### Normalized verse-based formats

+These formats are organised by verse rather than by paragraph, so you can easily select the exact verse range you want.
+They guarantee all verses will exist, even if just an empty string.

+ * HTML -- Standard HTML with custom classes for use with the fetch(bible) client stylesheet
+ * Plain text -- Text with double newlines for paragraphs and optionally Markdown syntax for headings and footnotes